Let me start off with a straw man: static scene autofocus with mirrorless cameras is more accurate and more consistent than with DSLRs.

 Where autofocus is still a contentious subject is with action.

-In other cameras, that display lag and blackout can be significant and problematic, so when you start trying to shoot bursts on fast moving and erratic subjects your ability to keep the camera composed and focus sensors consistent on objects in the scene becomes quite troublesome.
+In other cameras, that display lag and blackout can be significant and problematic, so when you start trying to take bursts of fast moving and erratic subjects your ability to keep the camera composed and focus sensors consistent on objects in the scene becomes quite troublesome.
 Most people already have the problem of maintaining composition on erratic action, even on DSLRs.
 Thus, compounding the problem with a lagged and blacked-out mirrorless display just makes everything break down faster.

-I've been struggling with trying to describe how it is that I'm getting rock solid results for very tough action sequences with my Z6 and Z7 while others aren't.
+I've struggled with trying to describe how it is that I'm getting rock solid results for very tough action sequences with my Z6II and Z7II while others aren't, for example.
 What it boils down to is attention to details and practice.

 Thing is, getting good autofocused results on erratic and fast action is possible on most modern mirrorless cameras (and DSLRs).
 However, not everyone is willing to take the time to understand the details of their camera, let alone practice enough to get the best possible results consistently.